f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 About Page
 ==========

-I removed the About page that Jekyll creates because I wasn't ready to tackle this yet and I wanted to get the site up as soon as possible.
+I [removed][remove-about-commit] the About page that Jekyll creates because I wasn't ready to tackle this yet and I wanted to get the site up as soon as possible.
 I may add this back later.

 [custom-domain]:        https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/
 [disqus]:               https://disqus.com/